Great River Road: Romantic Fall Getaways

 The laid-back wineries, local restaurants, scenic parks and cozy inns that dot the state's southernmost stretch of the Great River Road, in the far southeastern triangle of Minnesota, make welcome stops for two.
 Hands-down the greatest attraction this time of year, though, is the river valley itself, looking like it caught the contents of Mother Nature's overturned jewelry box with its sparkling band of sapphire water cradled in bluffs bursting with shades of ruby, emerald and gold.

-About twenty more miles down sixty-one, the Falconer Vineyards tasting room perches on the edge of a lovely valley brimming with curly vines, heavy with grapes each fall.
+About 20 miles down 61, the Falconer Vineyards tasting room perches on the edge of a lovely valley brimming with curly vines, heavy with grapes each fall.
 Both are also part of the Three Rivers Wine Trail, featuring multiple Minnesota wineries.

 All along this stretch of road following the river down to Iowa, there are parks perfect for walks, picnics or just soaking in the view, hand-in-hand.
-Here in Red Wing, Colvill's known for eagle-watching, central Levee's the place for downtown river scenics and Barn Bluff holds a bird's-eye vista of the valley-earn it with a steep mile-and-a-half hike.
+Here in Red Wing, Colvill's known for eagle-watching, central Levee's the place for downtown river scenics, and Barn Bluff holds a bird's-eye vista of the valley--earn it with a steep 1.5-mile hike.

 Further south on the Great River Road, tempting views emerge one after the other.
-In Lake City, stop for the sailboats on Lake Pepin, actually the Mississippi River swollen to a whopping three miles wide.
-Then there's Faith, Hope and Charity, the trio of pretty bluffs in John A. Latsch State Park -about 900 steps deliver you to a great view atop Charity.
+In Lake City, stop for the sailboats on Lake Pepin, actually the Mississippi River swollen to a whopping 3 miles wide.
+Then there's Faith, Hope and Charity, the trio of pretty bluffs in John A. Latsch State Park--about 900 steps deliver you to a great view atop Charity.

 All along the river valley at day's end, the lowering sun lights the russet-colored trees afire against the sky's fleeting pastel backdrop, adding to the allure of the southernmost section of Minnesota's Great River Road in fall.
 Make time, and bring your sweetie.
 You don't want to miss this show.